openstack-archive/murano/doc/source/draft/appdev-guide/app_migrating/app_migrate_to_liberty.rst

 existing network.
 Dynamic UI now has a new type of field - ``NetworkChoiseField``.
-This field provides a selection of networks and their subnetworks as a dropdown populated with those which are available to the current tenant.
+This field provides a selection of networks and their subnetworks as a dropdown populated with those which are available to the current project (tenant).

 To use this feature, you should make the following updates in the Dynamic UI of an application: